mariadb-corporation/mariadb-columnstore-server/README.md

 sudo make install
 ```

-This method will work with no new options building out-of-source or with the engine checked out in a separate location the following values need to be set by cmake command.
+With the engine checked out in a separate location the following values need to be set by cmake command.

 ```bash
 SERVER_BUILD_INCLUDE_DIR=Path to the server build include directory.